Hi, I'm tweedge.

 So, what did I change or add since the original site?

-2. Pulled the original saved files for the index.html and faq.html pages from the Wayback Machine (here's an example of pulling only the original HTML from the Wayback Machine)
+pages from the Wayback Machine (here's an example of pulling only the original HTML from the Wayback Machine)about.html

 As this site is versioned in GitHub, you can submit PRs to correct, update, or modify this site.
 To be totally honest: I set that up for myself, not anyone else, so it'd be harder to lose the files when changing systems etc. I was not expecting anyone to contribute fixes to a random site on the interwebs.
 I'm surprised and thankful to find that there are folks who give a damn, and not only found an issue but bothered to read all this to find the source and put in a correction!